research-digitized-rhinoplasty/Facial-Data-Analyzer-Parser-Inserter/README.md

     * The server runs locally on port 8000.
 If you wish to change the port, you must change the port number in the following file:
         * ```server.js```
             * Line 8
+        * ```js/participant_js/partJsonParse.js```
+            * Line 101
-        * ```index.html```
+        * ```js/lndMrkMeasmnt_js/lndMeasJsonParse.js```
-            * Line 187
+            * Line 105

 3. Use the tool:

     * Open the file ```index.html``` in a web browser.
     * Select desired participant features.
     * Upload marked JSON file.
         * Warning: Only JSON files with the right keys/layout will be parsed.
-To change the conditions, adjust the details inside the ```index.html``` file:
+To change the conditions, adjust the details inside the ```index.html``` file.
-          * Lines 123, 124, 125, and 126
-    * Note the 'Output' text box to view the parsed and adjusted JSON object and what was inserted into the database.
+    * Note the 'Output' text box to view the parsed JSON object from the input JSON file and what is sent to the node server.
+    * After pressing the 'upload' button, an addiitonal textarea element will appear underneath the 'upload' button that displays the database record insertion status.
+       * If landmark or measurement values are missing from the database that are preventing the participant JSON file to be inserted, go to the 'Landmarks & Measurements' and upload the same file.
+The software will parse the existing landmarks and measurements and add new ones to the database.
+Afterwards, try inserting the participant JSON file again.